teks/squadron-commander/HOWTOPLAY.md

   retreating; this is more likely if its Morale is low.
 A ship that retreats both deals and receives half damage (this supersedes advantage).

+Retreat results in no movement on the map by default; it's assumed that retreating ships are using sublight thrust whose displacement at this scale is negligible.
+But in the waves-of-raiders scenario, the raiders engage FTL while retreating, so they run a short way West (-X) back where they came from.
+After that, however, they'll resume raiding.
+This means they can be driven away from their raiding target.

 Damage & Repair
 ---------------
 As with similar games, damage to a vessel is first applied to shields, then any